Shared sales playbooks are a key to top sales performance, but only when aligned with individual skill development needs.

 A third key to getting individual team members to embrace playbooks is embedding skills coaching into daily work.
 Verisk embeds coaching in deal strategy discussions, pipeline reviews, and post-call reflections.
 It has to be practical or reps check out

-“We’re fostering productive feedback across teams,” says Mark, “We are just looking at ways to use call recording and AI-driven insights to refine messaging, then connect it to peer coaching to enhance learning and dynamically develop skills.”
+“We’re fostering productive feedback across teams,” says Mark, “We are also looking at ways to use call recording and AI-driven insights to refine messaging, then connect it to peer coaching to enhance learning and dynamically develop skills.”

 4️⃣ Building Toward a 360-Degree View of Sales Performance

 Finally, a strong coaching culture goes beyond manager to individual coaching to also collect 360-degree feedback.
-“Over time we want to move a 360-degree approach to skills growth around sales and business goals, integrating feedback from managers, peers, and customers.”
+“Over time we want to move to a 360-degree approach to skills growth around sales and business goals, integrating feedback from managers, peers, and customers.”

 Creating coaching opportunities within and across teams fosters continuous learning, accountability, and long-term success for all sales professionals.